 Many people use benzos to relax or fall asleep if they are suffering from sleepless nights; however, common benzos like Xanax and Valium can be addicting if they are taken longer than prescribed.
 Usually, doctors prescribe benzos for two to four weeks, yet many people take them longer than they should because they become dependent on them.
+If you find yourself misusing benzodiazepine, experts at the prescription drug detox center provide confidential help.

 According to the Centers for Disease Control, benzo abuse and deaths from overdose are steady on the rise in America.
 Benzos are most often are abused with alcohol and opioid painkillers and they accounted for 30 percent of the 22,767 prescription-related overdose deaths in 2013.